Sienci-Labs/Resources/longmill/lm-assembly/lm-electronics.md

 It's important that the connector coming from the DC power brick has a <b>white</b> or <b>red</b> wire on the left side and a <b>black</b> one on the right when the screw terminal is facing you (as pictured).
 Both this connector and the connector coming from the E-stop should have the wires attached very securely.
 The order of the wires going to the E-stop connector don't matter.

 Check that the wires are connected appropriately by tugging on them.
-Secure them using the screw terminals and a flat head screwdriver if they’re loose or disconnected.
+Secure them using the screw terminals and a flat head screwdriver if they're loose or disconnected.

 ![](/_images/_longmill/_assembly/_electronics/lm_electronics_p3.JPG){.aligncenter .size-medium}